Configuration

 config/config.yml. - If neither is set, built-in defaults are used.

-- Deprecated ENV vars are mapped to new ones with a warning.
+AHA_SECRET_*ENV vars are ignored with a warning.

 Test/CI-Specific Variables